 This is the fourth post in our Instant Pot Pressure Cooker recipe series.
-This counter top appliance is popular among our Whole30 community, and Whole30 compliant Instant Pot recipes are one of our most-requested resources on social media.
-Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compliant, of course!
+This counter top appliance is popular among our Whole30 community, and Whole30 compatible Instant Pot recipes are one of our most-requested resources on social media.
+Sarah Steffens, our in-house recipe creative, is sharing her favorite recipes for nourishing, delicious Instant Pot dishes—Whole30 compatible, of course!

 As I’ve worked with my Instant Pot I’ve discovered that it can do more than just prepare delicious Whole30 meals, fast.
 There are tons of Instant Pot “hacks” out there; here are a few of my favorites.
 These are especially nice to take advantage of now that the weather is warmer, as cooking in the Instant Pot will help you avoid using your oven.

 The Instant Pot is definitely my favorite way to make hard boiled eggs, and here’s why: peeling them is effortless.
 Every single time!
 No fussing over stubborn peels and ugly looking eggs.
 I’ve tested a bunch of methods for hard boiling eggs in the Instant Pot and this is my favorite.

 PLACE the steamer basket in your Instant Pot with 1 cup of water.
 Arrange your eggs (I like doing a dozen or so at a time) on the steamer basket.
 Place the lid on the Instant Pot with the steamer valve set to “Sealed.”

 TURN on the Instant Pot and press “Manual.”
 Then select “Pressure,” ensuring it is programmed to “Low.”
 Using the “-” button, program the time to 9 minutes.
 The Instant Pot will begin cooking on its own at this point.
 After it reaches pressure and cooks for 9 minutes, manually release the steam valve by turning it to “Venting” and wait for the steam to empty itself through the valve.